IBM/aspera-cli/docs/README.erb.md

 It consists in using a pair of keys: the private key and its associated public key.
 The same key can be used for multiple applications.
 Technically, a private key contains the public key, which can be extracted from it.
-The private key can be protected by a passphrase or not.
+The file containing the private key can optionally be protected by a passphrase.
-If the key is protected by a passphrase, then it will be prompted.
+If the key is protected by a passphrase, then it will be prompted when used.
 (some plugins support option `passphrase`)

 The following commands use the shell variable `PRIVKEYFILE`.
 Set it to the desired safe location of the private key.
-Typically, in `$HOME/.ssh` or `$HOME/.aspera/<%=cmd%>`:
+Typically, located in folder `$HOME/.ssh` or `$HOME/.aspera/<%=cmd%>`:

 ```bash
 PRIVKEYFILE=~/.aspera/<%=cmd%>/my_private_key
 ```

 Several methods can be used to generate a key pair.

+The format expected for private keys is [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail).

 #### <%=tool%> for key generation